lmcanavals/arch-conf/README.md

 Then to mount the cloud remote, here `googledrive` is the remote's name:

     rclone --vfs-cache-mode writes mount googledrive: ~/Google\ Drive

+To use **droidcam** you might need to start the adb server, have to try, activate usb debugging on the android device developer settings, connect the phone, open the app droidcamx (paid one for better resolution), then open droidcam.

+When using a wacom tablet with a dual monitor setup, this commands help:

+    xsetwacom list devices

+Then use the name or id of the `stylus` to set the area on 1 monitor only, for most drivers using the monitor's name shown by `xrandr` works, for nvidia `HEAD-0` or `HEAD-1` might work instead, in the next example 10 is the ID of the `stylus`.
+More information can be found on the Archlinux wiki entry for Wacom.

+    xsetwacom set 10 MapToOutput HEAD-0

 ### As super user